Dev-Ayush/Employee-Management-Information-systems/README.md

 * Add New Employee Data
 * Add New Work Department

-In the Employee Section, the exployee can perform the following actions:
+In the Employee Section, the employee can perform the following actions:
 * Submit Daily Work report with In-time & Out-Time
 * Apply For Leave with a table displaying the total leaves applied as well as total remaining leaves for the year .